Lina-Basuni/frontend-nanodegree-arcade-game/README.md

 # Frogger Game
 This is a game where you must cross the road to win the game

+## How To Run
+This game can be run through the "index.html" file

 ## How To Play
 You try crossing the road with the player using the arrow keys If you crash into a bug you lose a life and player is repositioned at initial position